Can You Recycle Bubble Wrap? ♻️ Recycling Tips In Australia

 Like literally anything else on Earth, bubble wraps have good and bad sides in using them.

 For the good part, it lies mostly on its utilisation.

-It surely protects fragile items in shipping and storing.
-This is due to the fact that its material contains shock and vibration protection for the items.
+It protects fragile items in shipping and storing.
+In fact, this is due to its material that contains shock and vibration protection for the items.